Comprehensive Inpatient Care. All the Comforts of Home

 How Are Patients Cared For at Home?

 The evaluation of the patient for the program will typically begin in the emergency department.
 If the patient is determined to be eligible, the Hospital-at-Home team will have an initial meeting to plan for their meals, medications, and the delivery and set up of any specialized medical equipment that may be required.
-The patient will then be safely transported to their home by paramedics.
+The patient will then be safely transported to their home by our dedicated team of paramedics.

 Once settled at home, the patient will be actively cared for with the following services: